johnkimdy/Multicam-MASt3R-SLAM/README.md

 ## Reproducibility
-There might be minor differences between the released version and the results in the paper after developing this multi-processing version.
+There might be minor differences between the rele`a`sed version and the results in the paper after developing this multi-processing version.
 We run all our experiments on an RTX 3090, and the performance may differ when running with a different GPU.

 ## Acknowledgement